 We are currently using a software developed by NeighborWorks, Success Measures, designed to measure community development impact to report metrics annually.

 Enabling Families to Have Acess to Affordable Homes

-Morris Habitat enables families to have access to affordable homes in a county where rents and home prices are high and continue to escalate.
+Morris Habitat is helping the community by enabling families to have access to affordable homes in a county where rents and home prices are high and continue to escalate.
 Living in Morris County, one of the nation’s wealthiest counties, is an unreachable goal for most low and moderate income families.
 These families must earn at least $25 an hour simply to afford rent on a 2-bedroom apartment.

 Therefore, individuals who work in Morris County supporting our businesses, hospitals, and retail stores are unable to live in the area.
 Through Morris Habitat, some of these families are able to realize their aspirations of owning an affordable home in the county where they work.

 Impacting Real Families Whose Lives Are Transformed Through Affordable Homeownership

 Morris Habitat building projects impact real families whose lives are transformed through affordable homeownership.
 Many of the families we serve report enhancements in their lifestyle, family dynamics, and the health and school performance of their children.
 This is supported with studies that show that the benefits of homeownership directly affect a child’s future: The stability of homeownership impacts children’s ability to perform better in school.

 Morris Habitat’s work builds more than just a home; it enables families to feel secure and stable so they can focus on their work, their families, and their children’s education.

 Our Repair Service Allows These Homeowners to Continue to Live in Decent Affordable Homes